GL-Li/vimwiki/linux_utilities.md

         - `$ gpg --import public.gpg` to import public key
     - update trust level on the new computer
         - `$ gpg --edit-key lglforfun@gmail.com` to start gpg
             - `gpg> trust` and select `5` the ultimate trust and save
-    - clone `.password-store` to the new computer.
+    - clone `mimadian` and rename it to `.password-store` to the new computer.
 Must have exactly the same directory name.

 ## cryptsetup